tohidur/CS/c1-r/4_set_theory_and_algebra/2_relations/README.md

 - Ex1:
   Let R = { (x, y) ∈ Z x Z : x < y }  // Z - set of all integers.
   All the relations R from A to B

+### Reflexive Relation
+A relation 'R' on a set 'A' is said to be reflexive if (xRx) ∀ x∈A